-Three rows of disciples of the sages would sit before them, so that if the presiding judges would be deadlocked, more judges could be added from these disciples.
+Three rows of disciples of the sages would sit before them so that if the presiding judges were deadlocked, more judges could be added from these disciples.
 The disciples sit in the order of eminence.
 If the judges needed to ordain someone, they would ordain one of the disciples from the first row.
-One disciple from the second row would move to the first, one disciple from the third row would move to the second, and one more person from the scholarly community would be put in the third row.
+One disciple from the second row would move to the first, one from the third would move to the second, and one more person from the scholarly community would be put in the third row.

-Art: Archibald Henning - The Judge And Jury Society In The Cider Cellar
+Art: The Judge And Jury Society In The Cider Cellar by Archibald Henning

 Subscribe to: